kelihlodversson/kelihlodversson.github.io/_posts/2017-8-9-old-asic.md

 the STE to potentially address 768 kilobytes of ROM in total, if these pins were made available.

 Before talking about the cartridge ROM pins, /ROM3 and /ROM4, I took a look at the new /ROM5 and /ROM6 pins.
-I traced these to map to map to two different halves of a 512 kilobyte address area from 0xD00000 to  0xD7FFFF.
+I traced these to map to two different halves of a 512 kilobyte address area from 0xD00000 to  0xD7FFFF.
 (With the lower numbered pin mapping to the upper half as in the other cases.)
 Searching the web, it seems that by probing the address space of the STE, [this was already known](http://info-coach.fr/atari/hardware/STE-HW.php), but I haven't yet found any explanation why these pins were added.